Join the Technical Steering Committee¶

 kedro-developers team on the Kedro GitHub organisation

-kedro-team channel on the Kedro Slack organisation.
+kedro-team channel on the Kedro Slack organisation, and listed as Kedro maintainers.

 Other issues or proposals¶

-GitHub discussions is used to host votes on issues, proposals and changes affecting the future of Kedro, including amendments to our ways of working described on this page.
+Kedro’s GitHub discussions section is used to host votes on issues, proposals and changes affecting the future of Kedro, including amendments to our ways of working described on this page.
 These votes require a 1/2 majority.

 Adding or removing maintainers¶